muehlenb/BlendPCR/Readme.md

 ### Required:
  - **CMake** ≥ 3.11
  - **OpenGL** ≥ 3.3
+ - **C++ Compiler**, e.g. MSVC v143
- - **Azure Kinect SDK 1.41**: Required to load and stream the CWIPC-SXR dataset.
+ - **Azure Kinect SDK 1.4.1**: Required to load and stream the CWIPC-SXR dataset.

+*Note: As the C++ compiler, we have currently only tested MSVC, but other compilers that support the Azure Kinect SDK 1.4.1 are likely to work as well.*

 ### Optional:
  - **CUDA Toolkit 12.1:** CUDA Kernels are currently only used for a *SpatialHoleFiller*, *ErosionFilter* and *ClippingFilter*.
-We have reimplemented these filters as GLSL passes in case of **BlendPCR**, so even without CUDA almost the same visual quality is achieved as presented in the paper.
+We have reimplemented these filters as GLSL passes in case of *BlendPCR*, so even without CUDA almost the same visual quality is achieved as presented in the paper.

 *Additionally, this project uses small open-source libraries that we have directly integrated into our source code, so no installation is required.
 You can find them in the `lib` folder.
 A big thank you to the developers of